-- Eliminate fatty red meat - only lean red meats (1-2 times weekly)
+-- Eliminate fatty red meat; only consume lean red meats (1-2 times weekly)

-Diets like the Atkins and other high protein diets may help at first but to get rid of that last 10-15 pounds, it is recommended to lower calories to a range of 1500-2000 calories a day BUT you must exercise rigorously - both with abdominal exercises and cardio work.
+It is recommended to lower calories to a range of 1,500-2,000 calories a day, but you must exercise rigorously, both with abdominal exercises and cardio work.

-Washboard abs, getting lean, and losing weight are all tied into a consistent cardiovascular workout program.
-You should do 30-45 minutes of activities like walking, running, biking, or swimming daily 4-5 times per week.
+Washboard abs, getting lean and losing weight are tied into a consistent cardiovascular workout program.
+You should do 30-45 minutes of activities like walking, running, biking or swimming daily 4-5 times per week.
 It takes about four weeks before you start to see the physical benefits or your diet and exercise program.
-You will see almost immediate results in your energy level, overall mental alertness when exercising daily.
+You will see almost immediate results in your energy level and overall mental alertness when exercising daily.
 Start off slowly if you have not trained with much intensity in the past several years.
-A good way to get started is to walk or run with the following six weeks program:
+A good way to get started is to walk or run with the following six-week program:

-Week #1 - Walk/run - 1 mile a day for 5 days a week
+Week #1: Walk/run one mile a day for five days a week

-Week #2 - Walk/run - 2 miles a day for 5 days a week
+Week #2: Walk/run two miles a day for five days a week

-Week #4 - Walk/run - 2 miles a day for 5 days a week
+Week #4: Walk/run two miles a day for five days a week

-Note: week #3 is non-impact due to high number of injuries that occur to legs (knees, shins, feet, hips) during the third week of beginning a walking or running program.
+Note: Week #3 is non-impact due to the high number of injuries that occur to legs (knees, shins, feet, hips) during the third week of beginning a walking or running program.

-The Ten-second Crunch is probably one of the best beginning exercises for firming up the belly.
-Simply lie on your back and lift your shoulder blades off the floor and hold for ten seconds.
-Repeat this at least for ten repetitions.
-Try repeating the 10 seconds crunch for 10 repetitions morning and night for starters.
+The 10-second crunch is probably one of the best beginning exercises for firming up the belly.
+Simply lie on your back and lift your shoulder blades off the floor and hold for 10 seconds.
+Repeat this at least for 10 repetitions.
+Try repeating the 10-second crunch for 10 repetitions morning and night for starters.
 Also, stretch and flex your lower back for a few minutes after each set in order to balance the muscles that support your torso.

-Below are some beginning, intermediate and advanced abdominal exercises taken form every eBook sold on the Military.com Fitness ebook Store.
+Below are some beginning, intermediate and advanced abdominal exercises.
 Sample ab exercises are the following:

 Bring your knees as high as you can as shown.

 Lie on your back with your feet straight in the air.
-Keep your legs straight up in the air for the advanced crunches.
+Keep your legs straight in the air for the advanced crunches.
 Cross your hands over your chest and bring your elbows to your knees by flexing your stomach.
-(Do not do if you have previous lower back injury - place feet on the floor)
+(Do not do if you have a previous lower-back injury; place your feet on the floor)

 In the same position as the regular crunch, lift your knees and butt toward your elbows.
 Leave your head and upper body flat on the ground.
 Only move your legs and butt.
-(Do not do if you have previous lower back injury)
+(Do not do if you have a previous lower-back injury.)

 Cross your left leg over your right leg.
 Flex your stomach and twist to bring your right elbow to your left knee.

-Same as above just switch sides.
-Cross your right leg over your leg.
+Same as above; just switch sides.
+Cross your right leg over your left leg.
 Flex your stomach and twist to bring your left elbow to your right knee.

-This exercise will help you build your abs, back and hips to help with long ocean swims and balance out the hip flexors exercises.
-Twist to both sides keeping your shoulders on the floor and stay in the bent knee position when rotating left and right.
+This exercise will help you build your abs, back and hips to help with long ocean swims and balance out the exercises for hip flexors.
+Twist to both sides, keeping your shoulders on the floor and stay in the bent knee position when rotating left and right.